publicinnovation/openorg/chapters/3_social-impact-model.md

 ## A. Overview of Organization

 Public Innovation is an incubator for civic and social innovations in the Sacramento region.
 Our core competency is bringing people together to solve public problems and improve the citizen experience.
 We believe that breakthrough solutions require the engagement of individuals and organizations from diverse backgrounds and sectors.
-By leveraging the creativity and collective capacity of all people, we’re able to cross-pollinate ideas that lead to new ways of accelerating quality of life improvements.
+By leveraging the creativity and collective capacity of all people, we’re able to cross-pollinate ideas that lead to new ways of accelerating measurable quality of life improvements.
 In the end, however, the network itself is the true innovation.

 As a small startup, our goal is not to solve every problem, but to instead develop a set of tools that enable and empower collaboration at a community and regional level.
 We know that many organizations currently assume this role.
 However, what’s missing is a welcoming entry point for new players.
 We will be that entry point by providing resources and support for anyone who has a good idea and the drive to turn that idea into reality.
 In other words, we will be disrupting the status quo by enabling a new market and value network for civic and social innovations to flourish.